joehahn/cat-chase-grasshopper/README.md

 and not-too-difficult reinforcement-learning algorithm, but one that is restricted to discreet actions.
-If the cat was instead allowed a continuous choice of movements such as variable speed or direction, then we would have to use much more complex algorithms like actor-critic or DDPG, and that is not being attempted here.
+If the cat was instead allowed a continuous choice of movements such as variable speed or direction, then we would have to use much more complex algorithms like actor-critic or DDPG, and that is not attempted here.

-Helper functions are stored in chase.py, these functions are used to initialize the game and the bug and cat's x,y coordinates.
+Helper functions are stored in chase.py, these functions are used to define the game and initialize the bug & cat's x,y coordinates.
 Every turn the cat is given a reward that increases as the bug-cat separation is reduced:
 ![](figs/move.png)
 This varies roughly as reward ~ 1/separation - separation/5, and these rewards will be used